lextoumbourou/notes/notes/permanent/making-ai-covers-with-my-own-voice.md

 [Voice Conversion](https://paperswithcode.com/task/voice-conversion) is a technology that modifies the speech of a target speaker to sound like someone else.
 It has legitimate use cases in speech therapy, accessibility, entertainment and other fields.
 It has illegitimate use cases such as identity theft, fraud and starting world wars.
 I write a bit about the ethics of this technology later in the article.

-As the name suggests, singing voice conversion or SVC is about taking a source *singing* audio and making it sound like someone else.
+As the name suggests, singing voice conversion or SVC is about taking source audio of a singing voice and making the voice sound like a different singer.
+It's just voice conversion + pitch.

 The popularity of SVC has taken off in recent months, with Discord channels forming to allow people to share artist models and datasets, as well as tips for training models and inference.
 Social networks are full of sick AI covers, like [Biggie rapping the song N.Y.
 State of Mind](https://www.youtube.com/watch?v=IFb5DQHP05I) and [new bangers by Drake](https://www.youtube.com/watch?v=JSSSa62LZZY) that he had no involvement in (and are sure to be taken down).

-The most popular implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), which is a portmanteau of the [SoftVC](https://github.com/bshall/soft-vc) encoder and [VITS](https://github.com/jaywalnut310/vits), though, the authors replaced SoftVC with ContentVec in the latest version, 4.
-Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.
+The most widely used implementation of SVC is from a repository called [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc), which is a portmanteau of the [SoftVC](https://github.com/bshall/soft-vc) encoder and [VITS](https://github.com/jaywalnut310/vits) Some alternative implements like [RVC](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI/blob/main/docs/README.en.md) exist, which improves training speed and requires less training data.

-The core idea of the system at training time is to learn a speaker embedding, which captures the key details of the target speaker's voice characteristics.
-Then at inference time, combining an embedding representation of the source speaker, combining with the target embedding, which is then decoded into a mel spectogram (a kind of image for sound), which is converted into audio by a vocoder.
+The core idea of the system at training time is to learn a representation of the speaker's voice, called an embedding, which captures the key details of the target's voice characteristics.
+Then at inference time, combine an embedding representation of the source speaker with the target embedding and decode it into a mel-spectrogram (a kind of image for sound) before vocoding into audio.

 Though the original [so-vits-svc](https://github.com/svc-develop-team/so-vits-svc) project is now archived, many [forks](https://github.com/voicepaw/so-vits-svc-fork) have sprung up that add various functionality and simplify training and inference.

+## Creating a dataset

 Creating the dataset is the first step to training an SVC model on a new target voice.

-## Create a dataset

 You can train a new voice with around 100 clips of the target speaker's voice, each between 5-15 seconds (people commonly recommend making them ~10 seconds).
 You should trim excessive silence and ensure the vocals have minimal audio layers and processing.

 I recorded myself singing six songs across different genres, including rap.
 I picked songs whose lyrics I know very well.
 In future, I would choose additional pieces that capture a range of timbres and pitches to improve the model.